 Types of Treatment for Opioid Addictions

 There are many approaches to treating opioid addiction.
-Rehabilitation centers are a popular choice; there are both inpatient and outpatient programs, talk therapy, and medications that can all work together to help in the effort to get clean.
+Rehabilitation centers are a popular choice; inpatient and outpatient programs, talk therapy, and medications can all work together to help in the effort to get clean.

 Many treatment facilities utilize medication-assisted treatment or MAT.
 The medicines most commonly administered during this type of treatment include buprenorphine, methadone, and extended-release naltrexone.
 Medications are usually used in conjunction with behavioral counseling for a “whole patient” approach.
 Because this approach tries to address as many issues as possible, it tends to have a better success rate.
 Methadone relieves withdrawal symptoms and helps with detox.
 Many people also use MAT as a long-term maintenance medicine for opioid dependence.
-After a period of maintenance, the dose may be decreased slowly over a long time.
+After a maintenance period, the dose may decrease slowly over time.
 This helps reduce the intensity of withdrawal symptoms.
 Some people stay on methadone for years.

 Symptoms of Withdrawal

 Whenever an addict stops using, the body needs time to recover, and this time is when withdrawal symptoms occur.
 Withdrawal from opiates can occur when long-term use is stopped or cut back.
-Symptoms of withdrawal include anxiety, insomnia, sweating, diarrhea, nausea, and vomiting.
+Withdrawal symptoms include anxiety, insomnia, sweating, diarrhea, nausea, and vomiting.
 While these symptoms are usually not life-threatening, they are extremely difficult and uncomfortable to tackle alone.

 Do I Need Drug Detox Costa Mesa for Opioid Addiction?